clhuang/mac-aegis/README.md

-# mac2fa
+# mac-aegis

-Electron app for macOS which can read your [andOTP](https://github.com/andOTP/andOTP) backup file and produce TOTP codes from the system tray.
+Electron app for macOS which can read your [Aegis](https://github.com/beemdevelopment/Aegis) backup file and produce TOTP codes from the system tray.

 ![](img/locked.png) ![](img/unlocked.png) ![](img/touchid.png)